adrianoc/cecilifier/README.md

 Sources: [Cecilifier.Core.Tests/Tests/Unit](Cecilifier.Core.Tests/Tests/Unit)

 >[!NOTE]
 > Unit tests only covers `Mono.Cecil`.
-Due to historical reasons the expectations of such tests are tightly coupled with `Mono.Cecil` syntax. `System.Reflection.Metadata` relies only on [Integration](integration-tests)/[Output Based](output-based-tests) tests.
+Due to historical reasons the expectations of such tests are tightly coupled with `Mono.Cecil` syntax. `System.Reflection.Metadata` relies on [Integration](integration-tests)/[Output Based](output-based-tests) tests.

 These resembles tradicional Unit tests, at least from performance characteristics.
 They can be found [in this folder](Cecilifier.Core.Tests/Tests/Unit) and work by cecilifying some code and asserting the cecilified code for expected patterns.